How many days off do pilots get a month?

 Long Haul Operations

-Long haul pilots typically get more days off a month than their short haul counterparts as they spend more time away from home and to allow for adequate rest following multiple time zone crossings often in the middle of the night.
+Long haul pilots typically get more days off a month than their short haul counterparts as they spend more time away from home.
+The days off must also allow for adequate rest following multiple time zone crossings often in the middle of the night.
 As a long haul pilot, you would typically get between 10 – 15 days off a month, again depending on the airline.